mcmenaminadrian/riscyforth/README.md

 To understand your rights and obligations with this code please read (version 2 of) the GNU General Public Licence.
 Contributions and suggestions are welcome.

-We are in the development stage of RISCYFORTH and on this page I aim to keep a list of the implemented publcily available functions.
+We are in the development stage of RISCYFORTH and on this page I aim to keep a list of the implemented functions.
 You'll need to read the code to see the details though.

-**DOT**                     Output top of stack **BYE**                     Quit RISCYFORTH
+**DOT**                     Output top of stack **BYE**                     Quit RISCYFORTH **WORSLIST**                Output (public) keywords _Text entry_
-_Text entry_
 **GETSTDIN**                Gets the file pointer for stdin **TYPE**                    Gets a > prompt